 Spice Bazaar aka Misir Çarsisi

 After seeing all of the above (they are all around eachother), we headed back to Abdullah’s taxi and he drove us to the Spice Market.
-Ok.
 This was a MAD house.
 Tbh, when I think Istanbul, I think Lagos.
-Busy, Traffic, Overcrowded and just bubbling AF.
+Busy, Traffic, Overcrowded and just bursting.
 The Spice Market was everything and more of what I described above.
 People screaming “Buy this” “Taste this” “Come, I give you free to drink” Gosh, it was tooooooo much.

-The highlight was when one of the guys called me Naomi Campbell and I gave him a funny look; then he immediately apologised and said to me “Infact you are finer than Naomi Campbell”.
+The highlight was when one of the guys called me Naomi Campbell.
+I gave him a funny look; then he immediately apologised and said to me “Infact you are finer than Naomi Campbell”.
 I just burst out laughing because he looked like he was trying so hard not to upset me.

 Oh market men!

-Once we left the market, I could smell boiled corn so I let my nose lead me to it LOL The last time I had boiled corn was years ago in Lagos (see why Istanbul = Lagos?)
-I bought one for 4TL and it was lush!
+Once we left the market, I could smell boiled corn so I let my nose lead me to it LOL.
+The last time I had boiled corn was years ago in Lagos (see why Istanbul = Lagos?).
+I bought one for 4TL and it was lush.

 The Bosphorus

 The plan was to have lunch by the Bosphorus but we thought to just keep it moving.
-Abdullah parked in a dodgy area lol and beckoned for us to get down, pointed to where he thought we’d have a good view and told us to be back in 15 mins max LOL Honestly, he was our driver, tour guide, teacher and stern parent all in one haha We skipped along the path he showed us and in a minute, we were by the Bosphorus and could see the bridge as well.
+Abdullah parked in a dodgy area lol and beckoned for us to get down, pointed to where he thought we’d have a good view and told us to be back in 15 mins max LOL.
+Honestly, he was our driver, tour guide, teacher and stern parent all in one haha.
+We skipped along the path he showed us and in a minute, we were by the Bosphorus and could see the bridge as well.
 One of those times that you stop, breathe and take it all in.

 Besiktas football stadium

 Istanbul was A LOT to handle.
 Coming from peaceful Cappadocia all zened out, we entered Istanbul unaware of the madness.
 It was busy and very tiring.
-There were tourists everywhere, cars honking, people casually screaming in the name of conversations and just too much for me!
+There were tourists everywhere, cars honking, people casually screaming in the name of conversations and just too much for me.

 Next post, we are off to a different city in a different country.
-I hope you are keeping up with my travels via my Instagram!
+I hope you are keeping up with my travels via my instagram

 2 Comments